-Gary Paul opened his namesake studio 25 years ago after receiving his Masters of Architecture from Harvard University’s Graduate School of Design and his Bachelor's of Architecture from the Boston Architectural Center's School of Architecture.
-Since that time, the firm has produced an extensive body of work, ranging from new construction to all scales of renovation projects, interior design and landscape design, as well as commercial design projects.
-While based in Manhattan, project locations extend from New York City to East Hampton, Martha’s Vineyard to Nantucket, Door County Wisconsin to Westchester, Fairfield, Putnum, and Litchfield Counties and the Catskills north of New York City, Chicago and the North Shore Suburbs, New Jersey, Florida, California, Arizona, Texas, the Caribbean, Canada and Ireland.
+Gary Paul opened his namesake studio after receiving his Masters of Architecture from Harvard University’s Graduate School of Design and his Bachelor's of Architecture from the Boston Architectural Center's School of Architecture.
+GPIDC has produced an extensive body of work ranging from new construction to all scales of renovation projects, interior and landscape design, as well as commercial design projects.
+Based in Manhattan, project locations extend from New York City to East Hampton, Martha’s Vineyard an Nantucket Islands, Door County Wisconsin to the suburbs of New York City and Chicago as well as Florida, California, Arizona, Texas, the Caribbean, Canada and Ireland.

-G P Incorporated Design Consulting approaches every project with an eye on the program with its opportunities and its constraints, and applies creative solutions to the contemporary issues of high-end design.
+Gary approaches every project with an eye on the program and its inherent opportunities and constraints, and applies creative solutions to the contemporary issues of high-end design.
 From the first idea sketch, GPIDC is committed to contextual sensitivity and deeply appreciates the importance of every detail.
 A timeless sense of style and a profound interest in proportion and order guide the design sensibility and allow the firm to bridge a wide range of architectural styles.
 With stylistic purity in mind, environments are created around the desires, tastes and budgets of each client, allowing for the expression of their unique personalities.

-GPIDC has designed residential projects that are steeped in the Beidermeier style of mid 19th century Vienna, the warmth and highly-decorative arts of late 19th - early 20th century English Arts & Crafts, as well as the sleeker modern and contemporary aesthetics of the 20th and 21st century.
-We have created rooms that are informed by the English Country style, French neo-classicism, and Bauhaus Modernism.
-While no project has been a historical recreation, using history as a reference gives our projects authenticity and keeps them from appearing dated.
-That in turn, creates value for our clients.
+Known for his breath of knowledge of the late 19th Century English Arts & Crafts and that period's influence on early Modern Design, Gary has created homes with said influence, as well as the sleeker more contemporary aesthetics of the 20th and 21st Century.
+Biedermeier, English and French Country, Swedish Classicism and Bauhaus Modernism are drawn upon for inspiration: While no project has been a historical recreation, using history as a reference gives projects authenticity and keeps them from appearing dated.
+That in turn, creates long term value for our clients.

-While managing design commissions, Gary has always felt it important to be involved with the academic community, teaching the next generation of architects and interior designers.
-Gary is on the faculty at the Parson’s School of Design, and has been a guest instructor at the NY Institute of Technology, Altos de Chavon Design School in the Dominican Republic and the Roycemore School in Evanston, Il, as well as a guest critic at City College NY, Yale, Harvard, and the University of Illinois/Chicago.
+Gary has always felt it important to be involved with the academic community, teaching the next generation of architects and interior designers: Gary has taught Architecture, Interior Design and Elective Courses at New York University, the Parson’s School of Design, NY Institute of Technology, Altos de Chavon Design School / Dominican Republic and at the Roycemore School in Evanston, Il.
+Gary has been a guest critic at City College NY, Yale, Harvard, and the University of Illinois/Chicago.